VaYU has a unique curriculum for the Master of Science (Yoga) delivered in four semesters.

 Locations for PCP

-• PCP is routinely at our main campus in Los Angeles (Norwalk City), CA, USA.
+• PCP is routinely at our main campus in Norwalk (near Los Angeles), CA, USA.

 • Also, optionally at VaYU certified satellite campuses across USA and Asia (subject to sign-up by a minimum of 6 students).